-In the Lean Analytics tab, click the Filter icon on the side toolbar that docks out on the left edge.
+In the Lean Analytics tab, click the Filter icon on the Auto-hide toolbar that docks out on the left edge.
 The description of the filter options specific to an Analytic is described in the respective Analytic page.

 Select the options accordingly, in the filter window, and click Apply.
 The chart will be refreshed.

 - Select a specific period, i.e. the Start Date and End Date from the calendar to limit the scope of data.
 View charts by selecting appropriate dates to analyze the recent performance of the team (e.g. change in Average Cycle Time) against the previous duration or the outcome of any process change.
 The date range in the Blocking Analysis has a different implication.

 - Select one or all Lanes if you have defined more than one.
 If you select the ‘All’ option, the chart considers all cards that exited the last lane.